crp94/Personalised-aesthetic-assessment-using-residual-adapters/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0- see the [LICENSE.md](LICENSE.md) file for details